Classical Foundations: The Weight of Tradition

 These technological changes affected how people thought about the world.
 Repeated listening helps you think more critically.
 People could look again at complex modern works and study them.
 At the same time, accessibility made a big difference between what was popular and what was experimental.
 Recorded music and popular genres spread through the same channels at the same time.

 The arrival of technology did not replace the concert hall.
 It changed its meaning.
 Live performances became one of several ways to experience classical music, not the only way.
-This wider sound world led composers to think differently about scale, texture, and audience.
+That wider sound world led composers to think differently about scale, texture, and audience.

 Modernism's Forgotten Women: Hidden Voices